MarwanAlsoltany/blend/README.md

 php -r "copy('https://github.com/MarwanAlsoltany/blend/releases/download/vX.X.X/blend.phar', 'blend');"
 ```

 With this installation method, you will get Blend as a portable PHAR archive, you can place it anywhere you want or even include it in your `PATH` for easy access.
 With this installation method, you have to supply a config file in order to configure/customize Blend.
 This installation method exists for portability where Blend is not bound to a specific project and a config file is sufficient.
-Starting from `v1.0.3`, the PHAR installation method is distinguished from other methods with the task `phar:update` that will update your PHAR to the latest release available in this repository.
+Starting from `v1.0.3`, the PHAR installation method is distinguished from other methods with the task `update` (used to be called ~~`phar:update`~~ before `v1.1.0`) that will update your PHAR to the latest release available in this repository.

 #### Using Installer: